code4sac/trash-ai/README.md

 Runs the complex stuff so you don't have to.

 ## Contribute
 We welcome contributions of all kinds.
 To get started, open an [issue](https://github.com/code4sac/trash-ai/issues) or [pull request](https://github.com/code4sac/trash-ai/pulls).
+Here are some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).
+Please adhere to this project's [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).